 I shall be very glad to know if Mr. Lea authorized Swan to take the blue-prints of this AERIAL TORPEDO home with him?
-You state that your investigation clearly develops the fact that Swan had been requested by the Sperry Gryoscope Company to take the plans you refer to home with him "inasmuch as it was impossible for him to work on them during hours and the Company was most anxious to derive the benefits of his labor upon them". secoduced at the National Archives
+You state that your investigation clearly develops the fact that Swan had been requested by the produced at the National Archives produced at the National Archives

+Sperry Gryoscope Company to take the plans you refer to home with him "inasmuch as it was impossible for him to work on them during hours and the Company was most anxious to derive the benefits of his labor upon them".